Commentary by Jack Kelley

 I was in shock!
 I guess my time of emotional extremes wasn’t over yet.
 I don’t remember where the other women went, but I wandered around in a daze crying my eyes out until I came upon a man I thought was the gardener.
 When he asked why I was crying, I foolishly asked him where he had taken the body.
 “Tell me where you put Him,” I said, “And I’ll bring Him back.”

 When He spoke my name I recognized His voice and falling to my knees, I clung to Him.
 No one was ever going to take Him from me again if I had anything to say about it!
-Then I remembered that when they were mocking Him, the soldiers had pulled out His beard.
-That’s why I didn’t recognize Him.
-That plus the fact that I never expected to see Him alive again, at least not in this world.
+I hadn’t recognized Him at first because I never expected to see Him alive again, at least not in this world.
+But the sound of His voice was undeniable.

 Of course, they didn’t believe me.
 After all, this was a man’s world and I was only a woman.
 What could I know?
 But Peter and John went to see for themselves and finally, finally, they got it.
 He had risen from the dead.
 He was alive.
-In a great rush of comprehension they finally believed in their hearts that which they previously had only considered in their minds.
+In a great rush of comprehension, they finally believed in their hearts that which they previously had only considered in their minds.
+Later that day two of the other disciples also reported seeing and talking with Him on the road to Emmaus, but we got the ultimate confirmation that night when He appeared to us in the upper room.

 Calling Thomas over, He had him put his finger into the nail prints in His hands and the wound in His side.
 “Stop doubting and believe,” He said.